FAQs

 BCoE Image Contents

-Unfortunately, we cannot offer specification support.
-Due to the amount of time required to formally review specifications, we dedicate time each summer to review and update our recommendations for the upcoming fiscal year.
-Our goal is to be able to recommend a computer purchase which will stay competitive in our environment for at least 5 years.
+Given the substantial time investment required for formal specification reviews, we allocate time each summer to evaluate and update our recommendations for the upcoming fiscal year.
+Our objective is to recommend computer purchases that will remain competitive within our ecosystem for at least five years.

 Student Computer Specifications